ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

    `Mailing List <https://groups.google.com/group/ansible-project>`_
        Questions?
 Help?
 Ideas?
 Stop by the list on Google Groups :ref:`communication_irc`
-       How to join ansible chat channels
+       How to join Ansible chat channels

 ..
 [1] ``paramiko`` was included in Ansible's ``requirements.txt`` prior to 2.8.